 This rock was visible from everywhere in Cassis

-Of course we had to get to the summit.
+Of course, we had to reach the summit.
 We started walking.
-It would be dark around 10, so it would be nice if we would be back by then.
-After an hour we got to the base of the hill.
-We saw a small track that seemed to go uphill.
-We followed it a while until we got to a steep cliff, through thorny bushes.
-I was walking on my slippers because I didn't want to damage my cycling shoes again.
-After an hour of bushwhacking and climbing on all fours we were only a bit closer to the top.
+It would be dark around 22:00, so we hoped to be back by then.
+After an hour we had only reached the base of the hill.
+We saw a small track that seemed to go up and followed it until we reached a steep cliff.
+There were lots of thorny bushes.
+I was walking in my slippers because I didn't want to damage my cycling shoes again.
+After an hour of bushwhacking and climbing on all fours, we were only a bit closer to the top.
 At one moment I left behind a good dose of H2S which led to some muscle fatigue for Bram.
-After struggling through even worse bushes we arrived at the crest of the hill, but not yet at the highest point.
+After struggling through even worse bushes we arrived at the crest of the hill, but were not yet at the highest point.

 The protruding rock from a distance

-It turned out there was an actual path, which would have been a lot easier to follow.
+It turned out there was an actual trail, which would have been a lot easier to follow.

-There turned out to be an actual path, but the view was better after our hard climb
+There turned out to be an actual trail, but the view was better after our hard climb

 At least Bram was wearing shoes

-We quickly ran over the path to take pictures from the top before the sun went down.
-It was worth it though, as you can see here.
+We quickly ran over the path to take photos from the top before the sun went down.

-Straight down, it was about 150 meters high
+It was about 150 meters high straight down

 The sun was almost gone

-When the sun was nearly set we walked back, there we saw how steep the road was, thirty percent!
+When the sun was nearly set we walked back to the campsite, there we saw how steep the road was, thirty percent!